binaryphile/y2s/README.md

 Limitations
 ===========

-The current version does not support embedding data structures under arrays at the moment.
-YAML array syntax may only contain scalars for values.
+y2s understands hashes and arrays, in addition to scalar values.

-y2s only supports a very limited subset of YAML.
-It currently understands single-lined values, although it does understand double-quoted syntax which allows the use of escaped characters such as `\n`.
+y2s supports nesting arrays in hashes and vice-versa.

 y2s understands plain, single- and double-quoted scalars.
 It strives for compatibility with Ruby's syck implementation as a guide.

-y2s understands hashes and arrays, in addition to scalar values.
+y2s only supports a very limited subset of YAML.
+It currently understands only single-lined values, although it does understand double-quoted syntax which allows the use of escaped characters such as `\n`.

 y2s does not understand the JSON forms of keys, hashes or arrays.